 - *Troop Numerals – Upon joining Girl Scouts, girls will be assigned a troop number.

 - *Membership Stars and Discs – These signify the completed years in any given program level.
 For every year completed, a star is placed on the uniform.
 These stars will move on to the next program level uniform as to continually represent the years the girl has been in Girl Scouts.
-A blue colored disk rests behind the star to represent the Ambassador program grade level.
+A navy blue colored disk rests behind the star to represent the Ambassador program grade level.

 - 10 Year Award Pin – This pin is awarded to girls who attain 10 years of participation in Girl Scouting.